Best E-Reader: The best Kindles and readers for your books, audiobooks and more.

-Which is the best e-reader to buy this Christmas? e-readers are a great option for any avid reader.
-The devices let you store entire libraries worth of books on a single, easy to store or carry, device.
+Which is the best e-reader to buy this Christmas? e-readers are a great option for any avid reader (and a great gift) and let you store entire libraries worth of books on a single, easy to store or carry, device.
 These are our picks of the best currently available.

 How we test e-readers